joffreykern/joffreykern.github.io/_posts/2017-06-01-how-to-build-dotnet-core-project-with-vs-code.md

 Project `dotnetcorevscode.Tests\dotnetcorevscode.Tests.csproj` added to the solution.
 ```

-Now my project are references by the solution file and if I run a ``dotnet build``, there will be a lot of error because you didn't use a ``dotnet restore`` to download all dependencies of my solution.
+Now my project are referenced by the solution file.
+If I run a ``dotnet build``, there will be a lot of errors because I didn't use a ``dotnet restore`` to download all dependencies of my solution.

 ```cli
 joffr@JOFFREY-LAPTOP MINGW64 /c/Projects/dotnetcore-vscode